andrey-lepekhin/andrey-lepekhin.github.io/links/_posts/2018-03-05-List-of-entrepreneur-related-links.md

 title: 'List of entrepreneur-related links'
 categories: links
 tags: entrepreneurship goal
-update_date: 2019-11-09
+update_date: 2020-05-30
 ---

-From time to time I pocket articles that seem like they would help me when I'll start working toward my own business.
+From time to time I Pocket articles that seem like they would help me when I'll start working toward my own business.
-As I see it now, that time wouldn't come in 2018, so I'll make a handy stash of these articles here (and [empty out my pocket]({% post_url links/2018-05-12-Six-steps-to-a-daily-writing-habit %})).
+As I see it now, that time wouldn't come in ~~2018~~ 2019, so I'll make a handy stash of these articles here.

+That'll help to [empty out my Pocket]({% post_url links/2018-05-12-Six-steps-to-a-daily-writing-habit %}) and somewhat placate my FOMO (it seems to think that all the cool people are entrepreneurs) without it costing too much:

+> — You see, Mr. I-wanna-be-a-successfull-entrepreneur-guy, I'm making progress, my article list is mighty long!

 When I come reading, I'll mark them off the list and maybe even leave comments about their utility.